DimickBeesley/uvs-deck-builder/README.md

 Dimick Beesley, Carson Tillery, Robbie Schneider, and Xueqian Li

 ## Problem Statement
-While it provides all the necesarry functionality, the current website used for deck building (uvsultra) is ugly and hard to work with.
+While it provides all the necessary functionality, the current website used for deck building (uvsultra) is unappealing and difficult to work with.
 Therefore, we are going to redesign the deck builder interface to make it more attractive and usable.